gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 }
 ```

-So now we can register the devices on Azure without having to create new certificates.
+So now we can register the devices on Azure without needing to generated the primary/secondary tokens.
 Just create the device with the device id as the name.
 This will be covered [IoT Device Registration]() article.

 ### AWS IoT Core

-Now we can do the same with AWS IoT core as we did with Azure.
+Now we can do the same with AWS IoT Core as we did with Azure.
 Make sure you have the AWS Cli installed, these are the [installation instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)

-There is no real concept of a resource group, but you can tag resources which we will do.
+There is no real concept of a resource group, but you can tag resources to group them.
 There is one IoT Core per region per account.
 Now we will use the UK region.
-We can use the following command.
+We can use the following command to view the region names.

 ```shell
 ▶ aws ec2 describe-regions --filters 'Name=endpoint,Values=*eu*' --output text